darosh/px-stream/README.md

 - Most of the processing is done with OpenGL on GPU so they should not affect Ableton CPU based sound processing.
 - Optimizing resources loaded from assets is recommended: smaller dimensions for images and smaller format (WEBP) and smaller dimensions and CPU friendly codec (HAP) for videos
 - Some devices, especially the postprocessing ones like the [FX Pass](#fx-pass) is better to use only once &mdash; before the final output
+- Some devices, especially [GEN Sketching](#gen-sketching) seems to have noticeably worse performance on Windows

 ✨ `TIP` To guess the impact of device on performance select 0 FPS in [PX World](#px-world) and turn on the `Show FPS` switch in extended (`[...]` button) [PX Mix View](#px-mix-view) device

+✨ `TIP` If you notice significant drop in performance, don't use the effect (or embrace the glitch goodness), or sample parts of the performance to the video &mdash; there is [PX Rec](#px-rec) recording device or instant video sampling hotkeys in [Mix View](#px-mix-view) device available.

 <br>